bijoutrouvaille/oppeosdocs/help/now-what/oppeo.md

 ### Get Your Oppeos Filled

-####            So you signed up for OPPOES.
+####            So you signed up for OPPEOS.
 You Listed you OPEN SPACE.
 Now What?

 ####                       Don't just sit there!